I've been working really hard in the evenings and on weekends for the past year to generate extra income to pay off my debt. It's worked!

 I'm now only two months from having the entire $38,000 eradicated (I had the same amount as Michelle).
 Now that I've pretty much got my debt in the bag, I've resolved to make a little more time for myself and spend less time side hustling and writing.

-Since I've had a bit of extra free time in the evenings and on weekends, I've been on a huge minimalizing kick.
+Since I've had a bit of extra free time in the evenings and on weekends, I've been on a huge minimalizing kick and becoming a minimalist.

 I've let things pile up around here, and without the time to address it, it has been driving me crazy.

 The problem is, once I start cleaning and eradicating clutter, I sometimes get carried away and before I know it, half of my house is torn apart, and I've been so busy flitting from one project to the next that I haven't been able to actually get rid of anything.
 Maybe it's the millennial in me, but when I'm at home, sometimes I have a hard time concentrating on just one project, and completing it, before moving on to the next thing that catches my eye.

 One Thing a Day helps You Focus

 So, I've adopted the “One thing a day” rule.
 With this rule, I still get to indulge in my minimalism kick, but I don't get overwhelmed by it all.
 I pick one thing, and tackle that.
 Once I'm done, I'm done.
 It could be anything, from a project as small as organizing the medicine cabinet to some more significant.

 Yesterday, was the weekend, so I picked a fairly significant project, one that has been nagging at me for over a year.
 My entertainment unit was where I chucked all of my electronic crap when I first moved in, and it's remained a snarled tangle of cords and CDs ever since.